Plan A Majors

 Language Concentration ("Minor") in French

 For students who wish to minor in French, this is a sequence of 5.5 credits beyond FREN 102 designed to develop linguistic skills and to give an appreciation of Francophone culture and civilization.
 The five required courses in French must include FREN 281.
 Conversational French: Current Events and can include, but are not limited to, FREN 250, 251, 252, or a 300-level course in French.
-The additional .5 credit can be achieved through a Language Across the Curriculum unit, a .5-credit integrating paper (typically written in conjunction with the last course taken for the minor), the French Film Festival course (with written work done in French, or another 1-credit French course.
+The additional .5 credit can be achieved throughthe French Film Festival course (with written work done in French), or another 1-credit French course.
 A maximum of one course taught in English under the Language and Culture Studies rubric may be counted toward the minor, only if written work done in French.
 No more than one transfer credit taken in a program other than Trinity-in-Paris may be applied to the minor.

 To declare a minor in French, contact Karen Humphreys, Jean-Marc Kehrès, or Sara Kippur.
 Students interested in cross-disciplinary approaches to the study of Francophone culture are referred to the French studies interdisciplinary minor.